-The Company made required minimum pension funding contributions of \$47 and voluntary contributions of \$7,000 to the pension plans in 2018 and currently expects to make \$0 of required minimum pension funding contributions in 2019 as a result of the \$7,000 in voluntary contributions in 2018.
+The Company made required minimum pension funding contributions of \$0 to the pension plans in 2019 as a result of the \$7,000 in voluntary contributions in 2018.
+In conjunction with the termination of the plans, the Company made payments of \$464 in the fourth quarter of 2019.

-The Company maintains target allocation percentages among various asset classes based on an investment policy established for the pension plans, which is designed to achieve long-term objectives of return, while mitigating downside risk and considering expected cash flows.
-The current weighted-average target asset allocations are reflective of actual investments at December 31, 2018 and 2017.
-The investment policy is reviewed periodically in order to achieve overall objectives in light of current circumstances.
+Historically, the Company maintained target allocation percentages among various asset classes based on an investment policy established for the pension plans, which was designed to achieve long-term objectives of return, while mitigating downside risk and considering expected cash flows.
+The weighted-average target asset allocations were reflective of actual investments at December 31, 2018.
+The investment policy was reviewed periodically in order to achieve overall objectives in light of current circumstances.
 In the year ended December 31, 2018, the Company rebalanced its investments to fixed income and cash equivalents in conjunction with the changes in funding status resulting from the \$7.0 million voluntary contribution.

-The Company's weighted-average asset allocation and actual allocation for the qualified hourly pension plan by asset category at December 31 is as follows:
+The Company's weighted-average asset allocation and actual allocation for the qualified hourly pension plan by asset category at December 31, 2018 is as follows:

-Target 2018 T arget 2017 1
+Target 20 18

-Large Cap Equity 5 % \$ - 0 % 34 % \$ 2,259 35 %
+Large Cap Equity 5 % \$ - 0 %

-Mid Cap Equity 0 % - 0 % 3 % 199 3 %
+Mid Cap Equity 0 % - 0 %

-Small Cap Equity 0 % - 0 % 1 % 73 1 %
+Small Cap Equity 0 % - 0 %

-International Equity 2 % - 0 % 14 % 950 15 %
+International Equity 2 % - 0 %

-Emerging Markets Equity 0 % - 0 % 2 % 128 2 %
+Emerging Markets Equity 0 % - 0 %

-Fixed Income and Cash Equivalents 90 % 7,388 99 % 40 % 2,447 38 %
+Fixed Income and Cash Equivalents 90 % 7,388 99 %

-Real Estate 3 % 107 1 % 6 % 382 6 %
+Real Estate 3 % 107 1 %

-Total 100 % \$ 7,495 100 % 100 % \$ 6,438 100 %
+Total 100 % \$ 7,495 100 %